shermatov/C-/README.md

-_PROJECT FINAL EXAM 2022 Introduction to Programming_
+### _PROJEC FINAL EXAM 2022 Introduction to Programming_
-** Please develop a project in Microsoft Visual Studio C# Console Application.
+### ** Please develop a project in Microsoft Visual Studio C# Console Application.
 Name of your project should be yourname_yoursurname_yourstudentnumber.
 After you finish your project, please zip all your project folder.
 And upload to PLATON.**
 ### Important:
 #### 1.It is open book and open internet.
 You can check previous notes and even videos those recorded before.
 However, never think to copy from your friends or from internet directly, because if you are caught you will fail from the subject.
 #### 2.You will have 2 hours to do this project.
 It is not obligatory but using method is a good idea.